A Pilot Search for Gravitational Self-Lensing Binaries with the Zwicky Transient Facility: Methods and Data

 As a final step in the data analysis process, we looked for periodicity in the full ZTF light curve for each candidate.
 In addition to the small amount of continuous-cadence data from ZTF (\S \ref{sec:Data}), there is more sparsely sampled data spanning a much longer time range.
 Finding a periodic flux increase in the full, sparsely-sampled light curve would be strong evidence for a self-lensing origin.
 To search for this periodicity, we estimated the pulse period by computing a Box Least Squares Periodogram with the Astropy python package \citep{2022ApJ...935..167A} and phase folded the full light curve using the estimated period.
 No clear pulse period was determined for any of our sources using this method.

 We attempted to determine whether the non-detection of periodicity could be used to rule out self-lensing as the explanation for these pulses, or whether ZTF did not have observations at the relevant periods.
-Using the relations in \S \ref{sec:mass_estimation}, we derived best-fit orbital periods and uncertainties given the observed continuous-cadence pulse amplitudes and durations, and inferred stellar masses and radii (Table \ref{table:masses}).
-We constructed a grid of potential orbital periods ranging from plus to minus three times the standard deviation of the best-fit period\footnote{For one sources, ZTF J194939.66+211830.55, our Monte Carlo estimate of the period uncertainty yielded a range too large for a practical search due to a larger uncertainty in its absolute magnitude.}.
+Using the relations in \S \ref{sec:mass_estimation}, we derived best-fit orbital periods and uncertainties given the observed continuous-cadence pulse amplitudes, pulse durations, and inferred stellar masses and radii (Table \ref{table:masses}).
+We constructed a grid of potential orbital periods ranging from plus to minus three times the standard deviation of the best-fit period\footnote{For one source, ZTF J194939.66+211830.55, our Monte Carlo estimate of the period uncertainty yielded a range too large for a practical search due to a larger uncertainty in its absolute magnitude.}.
 We used period bins of one-third the pulse duration.
 For each test period, we phase-folded the ZTF lightcurve omitting the night of continuous-cadence observations and counted the number of observations which fell into the phase bin defined by the start time and duration of the detected pulse.
 If one or more ZTF observations occurred during the pulse phase, we ruled out self-lensing at that orbital period.
 Dividing the number of periods not ruled out by the total number of test periods provides an estimate of the probability that the ZTF data support a self-consistent self-lensing explanation for the data (Table \ref{table:masses}).

-Seven of our nineteen self-lensing candidates are ruled out entirely by this procedure--ZTF would have detected self-lensing signatures at any of the plausible orbital periods.
-Most of the remaining candidates are unlikely to be due to self-lensing: only two candidates have more than 50\% of their plausible orbital periods allowed by the ZTF non-detection of periodicity.
+Twelve systems remain plausible self-lensing candidates after this procedure (Appendix \ref{sec:app_a}).
+However, most are unlikely to be due to self-lensing: only two candidates have more than 50\% of their potential orbital periods allowed by the ZTF non-detection of periodicity.
+Seven of our nineteen self-lensing candidates (Appendix \ref{sec:app_b}) are ruled out entirely--ZTF would have detected self-lensing signatures at any of the potential orbital periods.